-Students in this 2-year degree program take a combination of traditional classes and labs.
+Students in the 2-year associate's degree program take a combination of traditional classes and labs.
 Applicants to these programs must typically have a high school diploma or GED.

 Associate's Degree in Cosmetology